 These questions will help you draft a short story about the history and goal of the product or service.
 By showing others that the product or service does offer the results your buyers need, they’ll be more inclined to actually convert.

 Include sensory words

 Sensory words can increase sales.
-Restaurants have used this tactic for years because it engages the brain.
+Restaurant marketing has used this tactic for years because it engages the brain.
 It makes sense to use these words in product or service descriptions.